elixir-ecto/ecto/guides/howtos/Dynamic queries.md

 ## Building dynamic queries

 Let's go back to the original problem.
 We want to build a search functionality where the user can configure how to traverse all posts in many different ways.
-For example, the user may choose how to order the data, filter by author and category, as well as select posts published after a certain daate.
+For example, the user may choose how to order the data, filter by author and category, as well as select posts published after a certain date.

 To tackle this in Ecto, we can break our problem into a bunch of small functions, that build either data structures or dynamic fragments, and then we interpolate it into the query: